muratk5n/thirdwave/en/README.md

 "Yemen’s Houthis Went From Ragtag Militia to Force Threatening Gulf Powers..
-Iran’s cultivation of the Houthis over the years of war in Yemen has armed them with missiles and drones, endangering Washington’s partners and Tehran’s rivals, Saudi Arabia and the United Arab Emirates"
+Iran’s cultivation of the Houthis over the years of war in Yemen has armed them with missiles and drones, endangering..
+Saudi Arabia and the United Arab Emirates"

 ---